-The 19-year-old Greek tennis player who stands out
+The 20-years-old Greek tennis player who stands out

 tefanos Tsitsipas is the first Greek tennis player who found himself in the finals against Rafael Nadal, the top player in the “Top 100” of the world ranking, and the first who has reached No. 40 in the same category.
 Greek and international press, as well as TV channels like CNN, BBC and Eurosport, praised the Greek athlete.

 Since he first started playing tennis, he topped the juniors category in record time, while, in 2016, he and his partner Kenneth Raisma, had one of the greatest wins in the Greek history; they reached the top of Wimbledon and won first place in the Junior Doubles.
 In 2017, he became the no. 1 Junior tennis player worldwide and now is the best Greek tennis player.
 Also, he is the second youngest player who has won a world ranking place.

 Stefanos Tsitsipas was born on August 12, 1998, in Athens and grew up in the Astir Palace hotel complex, where his parents worked as tennis instructors.
 His parents were athletes too.
 His father, Apostle Tsitsipas, is a tennis coach, and his mother Youla Salnikova a former tennis player and member of the national team of the former Soviet Union.
 Both his aunt and grandfather were professional athletes also.
 His aunt was a tennis player and a member of the same team as his mother, while his grandfather, Sergei Salnikof was a Soviet soccer player and manager.